Below are Tortilis Camp Resident Rates:

 Bush Breakfast and Sundowners

-Take a moment to sit back, enjoy the spectacular views, the smells, the colours, and the gentle breeze.
+Take a moment to sit back, enjoy the spectacular views, the smells, the colors, and the gentle breeze.

 “Sundowners” are a safari tradition – after a day of safari; stop, watch the spectacular sunset; traditionally with a gin and tonic in hand!